eclipse-chariott/chariott/intent_brokering/README.md

 #### Install Dependencies

-As stated above, the `devcontainer.json` and the Dockerfile `.devcontainer/Dockerfile` contain a list of the plugins/tools we use for Chariott.
+As stated above, the `devcontainer.json` and the Dockerfile `.devcontainer/Dockerfile` contain a list of the plugins/tools we use for the Intent Brokering service.
 Below we have listed the steps to get started, but refer to those files if there are any discrepancies.

 This guide uses `apt` as the package manager in the examples.
 You may need to substitute your own